DownloadourvisitorGuide

 How to Share Image Assets with Visit Grand Junction

 The Social Connect option links your Instagram and Facebook Business Account to the CrowdRiff platform.
 This allows Visit Grand Junction to easily see your posts and request permission to use them.
-Within your social media post, you will see a message from @VisitGrandJunction.
-Please reply back to our comment to be featured.
+Within your social media post, you will see a comment from @VisitGrandJunction.
+Please reply back to the comment to be featured.

 Upload Link